andreasfertig/cppinsights/Readme.md

 `extra/clang` and `extra/llvm` provide `/usr/lib/{libclangAST.so,libLLVM*.a,libLLVM.so}`. `libclangAST.so` needs `libLLVM.so` and there would be a conflict if `libLLVM*.a` (instead of `libLLVM.so`) are linked.
 See https://bugs.archlinux.org/task/60512

-### Building outside clang
+### Building outside Clang

-You need to have a clang installation in the search path.
+You need to have a Clang installation in the search path.

 ```
 git clone https://github.com/andreasfertig/cppinsights.git